davidefabbrico/AdaptiveAllocation/README.md

 stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)
 <!-- badges: end -->

-An R package for Adaptive Allocation in Finite Gaussian Mixture Model
+An R package for Adaptive Allocation in Finite Gaussian and Categorical Mixture Model

 The implementation has been done in C++ through the use of Rcpp and RcppArmadillo.